How We Teach

 MLC is organized by teams: Kx3, 4x6, 7x8 and 9x12.
 The team approach supports cross-grade experiences and collaborative thinking and planning for rigorous, quality instruction and school activities.

 Kindergarten at MLC focuses on school readiness and developmentally appropriate activities.
 Students are given the opportunity to make choices within the classroom structure.
 Hands-on activities are featured as well as field studies designed to expand the classroom experience.
 Reading and math skills are introduced in small groups while social skills development are a focus of large group activities.

 First through third-grade students spend their days working in large and small groups concentrating on core academic skills.
 Some afternoon time is spent exploring elective classes.
 Field studies enhance the classroom experience.
 Social development includes problem solving, decision making and working cooperatively.

-Middle school students spend their mornings rotating through language arts, math, science and social studies classes.
-The afternoon program emphasizes individual choice in selecting classes from a wide range of electives.
+Middle school students spend their days rotating through language arts, math, science and social studies classes.
+The elective program emphasizes individual choice in selecting from a wide range of classes.
 Personal and social development are enhanced by Friday Focus activities featuring service, adventure, stewardship and civic responsibility.